jquery/learn.jquery.com/page/outside-the-browser/building-windows-store-apps-with-jquery.md

 WinJS.Utilities.setOuterHTMLUnsafe( $("#greeting").get(0), response );
 ```

 The difference here is that `setInner` replaces the `innerHTML` of the element, whereas `setOuter` replaces the element itself - think of jQuery's `replaceWith` method.
-For both functions, we simply pass in a reference to the DOM element and our desired innerHTML.
+For both functions, you simply pass in a reference to the DOM element and our desired innerHTML.

 ### A Note on Compatibility

-In the last section we introduced two objects, the `MSApp` object which houses the `execUnsafeLocalFunction` function, as well as the `WinJS` object which houses the two utility functions `setInnerHTMLUnsafe`, and `setOuterHTMLUnsafe`.
+In the last section you introduced two objects, the `MSApp` object which houses the `execUnsafeLocalFunction` function, as well as the `WinJS` object which houses the two utility functions `setInnerHTMLUnsafe`, and `setOuterHTMLUnsafe`.

 These objects are present only in the Windows Store application, and not in your browser (unless somebody, or something, created similarly-named objects).
 If you wish to write code that can work in both a Windows Store environment, as well as in your browser, you will need to check these objects before presuming their existence.